-Okay, I realize I’ve been on this crazy strawberry kick lately but they have been ridiculously cheap and huuuuge lately so how can I resist?
+Okay, I realize I’ve been on this crazy strawberry kick lately but I can’t get over these Miniature Nutella Strawberry Pies!
 Plus, anything smothered in Nutella is going to be heavenly so no need to complain about the strawberry overload.

 So my German instinct told me immediately that I must make these when I stumbled upon the idea of mixing strawberries and hazelnut chocolate goodness (I stumbled upon the original recipe at peotinthepantry.com) in a buttery crust.

 As with a lot of recipes I’ve posted, it’s such a simple idea and a perfect example of how you can make a yummy snack (or desert) with minimal ingredients.
 It’ll hit the spot for those late night munchies while you curl under the covers with your new puppy or it would be perfect to bring on a [waterfall] picnic with your David Bowie tapes (don’t forget the tape player if you do this!).

 Also, keep in mind that it doesn’t have to be exact and if you prefer more strawberries than Nutella or vise versa than do it [that’s what it’s all about, right?].
 Anyways, so here’s the recipe and I promise it’ll maybe a half an hour all together.

 - 1 package of roll-able pie crust (thawed) or rolled

 - 6 tablespoons Nutella

 - 1 tablespoon sugar